 - Fill in all parts of the application form (indicate “N/A” if not applicable)

 - Type or neatly print the requested information

-- Indicate categories in which you are applying for license
+- Indicate categories in which you are applying for a license

 - Complete signature portion and get application notarized

-- Submit the appropriate fees (make checks payable to: Delaware Department of Agriculture)
+- Submit the appropriate fees (pay online or make checks payable to: Delaware Department of Agriculture)